aliaaz99/SIGL/README.md

 ### Learning graphon of an arbitrary set of graphs

-In order to learn the graphon for a set of graphs, follow these steps:

-First, store the adjacency matrix of your graphs in a file called
+To learn the graphon from a given set of graphs, save a list of adjacency matrices as a `.pkl` file and specify its directory using the `--Adjs_dir` parameter in the input.
+Since the true graphon is not available in this case, we cannot directly evaluate the reconstruction.
+However, the estimated graphon, along with the latent variables of the nodes and the sorted graph, will be plotted and saved as `output.jpg`.